Guide to Work, Study, Travel and Living Abroad

 Author making fire.

 Next, I was handed a bow as tall as I was with a pull I could barely budge.
 I picked up an iron-tipped arrow and fired at a tree, only to implant the arrow in the ground about ten feet in front of me.
 That brought a round of laughter.
-By my third try, I managed to sink an arrow into the tree, and that proved satisfactory.
-They handed me a wooden quiver and motioned me to follow while they disappeared into the bush as quickly as rabbits.
+By my third try, I managed to sink an arrow into the tree, which proved satisfactory.
+They handed me a wooden quiver and motioned me to follow.
+At the same time, they disappeared into the bush as quickly as rabbits.

 Checking the bow pull.